tarantool/doc/doc/platform/ddl_dml/migrations/index.rst

 To learn how to manage migrations in Tarantool EE clusters from the command line, see :ref:`centralized_migrations_tt`.
 To learn how to use the mechanism from the |tcm|
 web interface, see the :ref:`tcm_migrations` |tcm| documentation page.

-The ``tt`` implementation of the mechanism additionally includes commands for troubleshooting migration issues. :ref:`troubleshooting_migrations_tt`.

 ..  toctree::
     :maxdepth: 1